Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/reggverse-riddles/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="green" %}}

 Place random **Map Tiles** in any reasonable map shape.
-When unsure, just use a 5x5 grid.
+When unsure, just use a 4x4 grid.

-Pick which egg types you want to include.
-When unsure, pick as many as the number of players.
-For each type you want to include, place all its **Egg Tokens** on the table with enough empty space next to it.

 All players pick a Pawn and place it at a random location.
-Finally, deal all players a hand of 4 **Rule Tiles**.
+Deal all players a hand of 4 **Regular Tiles**.

+For each egg type, create a pile with all its **Egg Tokens**.
+Then place one **Regular Tile** next to each.

+{{% remark %}}
+For a shorter game, include fewer unique egg types, or just fewer tokens per egg.
+{{% /remark %}}

 @TODO: IMAGE EXAMPLE